Staff

 Mitchell Price

-Mitchell Price is an Honours candidate at the University of New South Wales, in Sydney, Australia.
-His research interests include cybernetics, surveillance, algorithmic cultures, and cinema.
-His current research focuses on emerging modalities of political resistance within networked societies and the political implications of automated production.
+Mitchell Price is research assistant at the University of New South Wales for the Media Futures Hub and Data Justice Research Network.
+His research interests include data infrastructures, mediation, the nonhuman, and the diagrammatic.
+His current research focuses on media technologies in slaughterhouses and the emerging modalities of political resistance within networked societies.

 Shima Saniei